 Change needs to happen locally, but supported nationally

 Since South Sudan gained independence in 2011, there have been improvements in national policy and laws on gender equality.
 Many of these recognise the historic inequalities between women and men.
 However, old habits are hard to break.
-Without a functioning government structure, the gains made in gender equality so far are not sustainable.
+However, South Sudan's ongoing crisis has left the country without a functioning government structure, meaning that the gains made in gender equality so far are not sustainable.
 The South Sudanese infrastructure and legal system both need to be strengthened in order to promote an inclusive agenda, take on cases of abuse and exploitation, and hold perpetrators accountable.

 Men have to be enrolled as advocates and allies for gender equality as well, including sharing childcare duties, fostering stronger family cohesion, and supporting their wives, daughters, and other women in their lives as equals rather than inferiors.

 Gender equality in South Sudan: What Concern is doing

 Gender equality is important to our work in ending extreme poverty.
 We won't achieve one without the other.

 Between 2017 and 2021, Concern South Sudan ran an integrated health and nutrition programme aimed to improve the health and nutrition of vulnerable women and children in both Aweil West and Aweil North counties.
 Much of this project focused on gender equality and gender transformative programming as key to the success of our work.